nvi-inc/mas/index.md

 5. Check **`default`**

-6. You can leave the URL empty if Grafana is hosted on the same PC as InfluxDB, otherwise, enter the address.
+6. Enter the **address** of your InfluxDB server.
+This is likely `http://localhost:8086` if Grafana and InfluxDB are hosted on the same machine.

+7. Set access to **proxy**.
+This means the Grafana server will poll the database.
+This makes using Grafana from the Internet easier.

-7. Set Database to **`vlbi`**
+8. Set Database to **`vlbi`**

 Everything else you can leave as-is.
 Press **`add`** to finish.